Jo Polniaczek | The Facts Of Life Wiki - Fandom

 Blair Warner[]

 Jo's primary counterpart on the show was Blair, and their friendship was defined by complexity.
 At first, they were presented as polar opposites: Blair, the privileged socialite, and Jo, tough and street-smart.
 From Jo’s first day at Eastland, their sharp exchanges and constant arguments became a hallmark of their dynamic.
 Yet beneath the bickering, they quickly proved to be protective and loyal toward one another.
-Both regularly stood up for the other, forming a deep bond that only grew stronger as the series progressed.
+Both regularly stood up for the other, forming a deep bond despite their differences that only grew stronger as the series progressed.

 Their friendship was marked by several emotionally charged turning points.
 In “New York, New York,” a visit to the city revealed that Jo and Blair had changed each other so much that they no longer fit in with their old circles.
 In “Best Sister Part 1” and “Best Sister Part 2,” Blair’s former stepsister Meg arrived to announce she was becoming a nun.
 When Meg inadvertently inspired Jo to consider the same path, Blair - angry at religion and worried Jo was making a mistake - lashed out at Jo, and Jo hit her in response.
 The conflict ended with Jo apologizing and promising never to strike her again.